18F/identity-terraform/asg_recycle/README.md

 Within `schedule.tf` is a local variable, `rotation_schedules`, which is a map of predefined schedules for recycling and/or zeroing out hosts, based on common scaling needs for ASGs:

-- `*zero` schedules define how frequently (if at all) 'zero out' actions are run; the actions they create will spin up instances at 0500 and spin them down to 0 at 1600
+- `*zero` schedules define how frequently (if at all) 'zero out' actions are run; the actions they create will spin up instances at 0500 and spin them down to `var.zero_size` at 1700
 - `norecycle` schedules do not create 'recycle' actions, regardless of whether or not 'zero out' actions are also created
 - `normal` schedules create 4 'recycle' actions every day (at 0500 / 1100 / 1700 / 2300)
 - `business` schedules create a single 'recycle' action each weekday (at 1700)